PM Mahinda Rajapaksa resigns amid worst economic crisis; Lanka imposes nationwide curfew | Politics

 Sri Lanka's Prime Minister Mahinda Rajapaksa resigned on Monday after clinging on to power for weeks, following unprecedented anti-government protests demanding his ouster as well as the administration led by his younger brother and President Gotabaya Rajapaksa over the country's worst economic crisis that led to acute shortages of staple food, fuel and power.

-Mahinda's resignation comes hours after his supporters attacked anti-government protesters outside President Gotabaya's office, leaving at least 154 people injured and prompting authorities to impose a nationwide curfew and deploy army troops in the national capital.
-At least two people, including a ruling party MP, were killed during violent clashes.
+Mahinda's resignation came hours after his supporters attacked anti-regime protesters outside President Gotabaya's office, leaving around 173 people injured and triggering widespread violence against pro-Rajapaksa politicians.
+At least four people, including a ruling party MP, were killed in the subsequent violence.

 Prime Minister Mahinda, 76, sent his resignation letter to President Gotabaya after violent scenes were witnessed in Colombo.